Rndguy1/AntifloodBotForTelegram/README.md

 # How can i add my bot token?
 Get your bot token from botfather then open the file antiflood_config.py and put it in the `token` field

+# How does it works?
+It uses telepot framework in order to ensure readability